-JUMP TO YOUR CONTROLLER
+CHOOSE YOUR CONTROLLER

 Which Xbox controller do I have?

 The Xbox One and Series X or S controllers look very similar in design and may appear the same at first glance.
 However, there are a few key features to tell them apart.
-The quickest indicator is the USB port: if it has the wider, rounded USB-C port, then it’s a newer controller, and if it has a smaller, squared micro-USB port, it’s an older controller.
+The quickest indicator is the USB port: if it has a wider, rounded USB-C port, it’s a newer controller, and if it has a smaller, squared micro-USB port, it’s an older controller.
 The plastic around the backside port and bumpers may also have different colors and textures.

 Learn more: Understanding different types fo USB cables